CHATSWOOD ranks 648th in NSW when it comes to estimated capital gains experienced by property investors over the past three years.

 The suburb’s capital gain of -8.18% for the past year is lower than average compared to its 84% growth within a five-year period.

 Also in CHATSWOOD, the median home price is sitting at $2,300,000, and the average rent at $995, this suggests property owners could potentially earn a 2.25% increase in gross rental yield.

-Property investors have seen a 0.2% gain in CHATSWOOD based on an increase in median home prices for the past three months.
+Property investors have seen a -8.37% drop in CHATSWOOD based on a decrease in median home prices for the past three months.

 Real estate investors could earn a rental income of $650 based on current median home prices for the suburb.

 Home owners selling their properties and realtors in CHATSWOOD usually have to wait an average of 70.5 days days before their assets are lifted off the market.

 CHATSWOOD ranks 505th on the list of best yielding suburbs for rental properties in NSW, posting a 3.28% return.

 CHATSWOOD, 2067 places 73rd in Australia based on median property value growth during the quarter.